A shield under a propped up box trap saying free VPN in a speech bubble.

 OBSOLETE AND UNSECURE

-The big downside of a paid VPN is in the name: you need to pay for it.
-Whether you go for a monthly or yearly subscription, it’s still money leaving your pocket.
+The only big downside of a paid VPN is in its name — you need to pay for it.
+Whether you go for a monthly or yearly subscription, it’s still going to cost you money.

 Plus, investments in servers lead to benefits like having a 100% RAM-only server roster (which deletes any data on them when they’re unplugged from power) and megabit-rated ports (which means more connection speed).